manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 To begin, import the :mod:`holopy.analyze.reconstruct` module. ::

     import holopy
-    from holopy.analyze.reconstruct import reconstruct
+    from holopy import propagate, show

-:func:`holopy.reconstruct` is also provided as an alias to :func:`holopy.analyze.reconstruct.reconstruct`
+:func:`holopy.propagate` is also provided as an alias to :func:`holopy.propagation.propagation`

 Load a hologram